French Language and Communication Skills

 • be aware of the different morphosyntactic phenomena of the French language

-• become familiar with French discourse of different linguistic levels and forms (dialogue, letter, short presentation of ideas)
+• become familiar with French language of different linguistic levels and forms

 • have comprehended the structures of the French language

-• build up on the knowledge background gained from the lesson French language I
+• build up on the knowledge background gained from the course French Language and Language Analysis.

 Syllabus: